-When parents are unable to care for their child or children for reasons such as illness, poverty, incarceration, death, violence, or other family crises, foster care is neither the only nor necessarily the best solution.
+When parents are unable to care for their child or children, foster care is neither the only nor necessarily the best solution.

 For many, kinship care offers a positive alternative to state-arranged placement.
 Kinship care arrangements may be temporary or permanent.
 They may be formal, involving a child welfare agency, or informal, relying on family agreements made outside of the welfare or legal system.
 Currently, there are more than 2.5 million children in kinship care across the U.S.

 Kinship caregivers can be anyone with an existing, positive relationship with the child or children in need of care, whether grandparents, aunts, uncles, other family members, step family, or family friends.
 There are a number of benefits to both giving and receiving kinship care, but the research on its power to generate positive outcomes points to a few factors that have especially long-term impact.

 Imagine being a child and having to leave your parents, home, friends, school, pets, and siblings — simultaneously.
 Children in these situations unsurprisingly experience fear, loss, great sadness, eating and sleeping disturbances, separation anxiety, feelings of helplessness, and anger, and usually some combination of these.